ALASKA/CANADA

 Note: Alpengirl offers 1 or 2 week overnight multi-sport outdoor adventure camps to teen and pre-teen girls ages 11-16 in Montana, Idaho, Wyoming and Washington.
 Backpacking, yoga, horseback riding, surfing, rock climbing, rafting.
 Alpengirl offers a balanced mix of outdoor adventure, organic fitness and genuine friendship allowing each camper to blossom.

-Alpengirl Adventure Camp for Girls
+Yellowstone Horseback Adventure for Girls ages 12-14

 Brown Girl Surf